bakudbilla/financeQA_Chatbot/README.md

 python app.py
 ```
 # Sample Conversations
-Question: What is the role of cryptocurrency in modern finance?
+**Q:** What is the role of cryptocurrency in modern finance?
-Answer: Digital currencies are used to facilitate transactions, facilitate payments, and facilitate the exchange of assets and liabilities.
+**A:** Digital currencies are used to facilitate transactions, facilitate payments, and facilitate the exchange of assets and liabilities.
 They are also used by financial institutions to protect against fraud and other risks.

+---

-Question: Why is the stock market affected by inflation?
+**Q:** Why is the stock market affected by inflation?
-Answer: The inflationary impact of inflation on the U.S. dollar is primarily due to higher interest rates, higher commodity prices, and higher foreign exchange rates.
+**A:** The inflationary impact of inflation on the U.S. dollar is primarily due to higher interest rates, higher commodity prices, and higher foreign exchange rates.

+---

-Question: Define what a stock means in simple terms.
+**Q:** Define what a stock means in simple terms.
-Answer: A stock refers to a company's financial condition and results of operations.
+**A:** A stock refers to a company's financial condition and results of operations.

+---

-Question: What are the benefits of investing in bonds?
+**Q:** What are the benefits of investing in bonds?
-Answer: Bonds are a diversified portfolio of assets that can be invested in various types of investments, including bonds, notes, and options.
+**A:** Bonds are a diversified portfolio of assets that can be invested in various types of investments, including bonds, notes, and options.
 They can also be sold or repurchased.

+---

-Question: How does interest rate affect loan repayments?
+**Q:** How does interest rate affect loan repayments?
-Answer: Interest rate is influenced by factors such as interest rates, the timing of interest payments, and the maturity date of the loan.
+**A:** Interest rate is influenced by factors such as interest rates, the timing of interest payments, and the maturity date of the loan.